Aromatherapy Tips For Healthy Feet

 It doesn’t matter whether you enjoy walking, playing golf, or sports activities, adults and children of any age can benefit from a foot and leg massage using the essential oils that relax tired, aching muscles and improve the body’s circulation.
 And nothing beats soaking your feet in a nice hot footbath with the right essential oils, since it really does work wonders to ease aches and pains and refresh your tired tootsies.

 Stimulating essential oils such as peppermint, spearmint, rosemary or eucalyptus are perfect to enjoy in a relaxing and reviving footbath after a busy day.
 These essential oils will refresh and soothe your aching feet by stimulating the circulatory system and soaking away the stresses and strains of daily life, leaving your feet feeling fresh, revitalized and glowing.
 Just add one drop each of peppermint, lavender and rosemary to a warm footbath, and soak away the stressful day.
-Another small step towards healthy feet!
+If you prefer to have your aromatherapy products ready made then Quinessence Cooling Foot Balm is the perfect choice to pamper and refresh your overworked, tired feet.

 If you prefer a foot massage, add one drop each of peppermint, eucalyptus and lavender to a carrier oil or lotion and enjoy the full benefit that massage delivers.
 When you have really overdone things and your feet are sore and painful, try adding essential oils of black pepper, roman chamomile, sweet marjoram or lemongrass to your chosen carrier.